Instant Swap with Cashback

 If you want the broader Scroll Wallet preparation flow first, jump back to the homepage, reopen the connect flow, or use Resources for setup context.

-Copy your wallet address and transfer Litecoin from an exchange or another non-custodial wallet.
+Copy your wallet address or QR code and transfer Litecoin from an exchange or another non-custodial wallet.

 If you already hold other assets, a swap path can move you into Litecoin without unnecessary platform switching.

-Review balances, transfer history, and wallet actions in one place after LTC arrives.
+Review balances, transfer history, transaction history, and real time wallet actions in one place after LTC arrives.

 Litecoin remains relevant because it still sits at the intersection of recognizability, speed, and practical transfer utility.
 For users who want a litecoin wallet that feels direct, readable, and operational, Scroll Wallet gives that story a cleaner product frame.